Has the dust settled from the UCLA chatter last month? TCU’s Jamie Dixon says ...

 A deal between Dixon and UCLA never came to fruition and, as far as Dixon is concerned, it’s like it never happened.
 He’s made it a point to downplay coaching speculation throughout his career, although he did release a statement and speak at length when UCLA hired Mick Cronin on April 9.

-Dixon has consistently maintained that he’s happy at TCU, and sure seemed that way greeting boosters at one of his first university-sanctioned events since his name surfaced as a leading candidate for the UCLA job.
+Dixon has consistently maintained that he’s happy at TCU, and sure seemed that way greeting boosters at one of his first university-sanctioned events since his name surfaced as a leading candidate for the Bruins job.

 Dixon, along with football coach Gary Patterson and athletic director Jeremiah Donati, highlighted TCU’s “Dallas Coaches Night” on Monday at Gilley’s.

-“Everyone always asks, ‘What do you do in the offseason?’”
+“Everyone always asks, ‘What do you do in the off-season?’”
 Dixon said.
 “The calendar just fills up with different events like this, recruiting.
 I enjoy these events.
 For me, sometimes I see somebody I went to school with, so that’s unique.
 And then you get to meet new people, new fans.”

 Dixon and his staff have been busy preparing for next season.
-They’ve brought in several recruits already this offseason, and continue to build the roster for next season.
+They’ve brought in several recruits already this off-season, and continue to build the roster for next season.

-Given the “transfer portal” and players such as Kouat Noi bolting for the professional leagues early, roster turnover has become the norm for schools such as TCU.
-It’s part of playing in a respected conference such as the Big 12.
+Given the “transfer portal” and players such as Kouat Noi bolting for the professional leagues early, roster turnover has become the norm.
+It’s part of playing in a respected conference like the Big 12.

 “Every year is going to be, I don’t know what you call it, but recruiting in the spring and then in the summer and then fill rosters throughout.
 Just get used to it,” Dixon said.
 “We’re going to have to embrace it.
 That’s what it is.
 You’re going to have to find ways to get guys in school and you’re probably not going to be able to develop guys for all four years because of the rules and changes.